canonical/kafka-k8s-operator/README.md

 Deploy `cos-lite` bundle in a Kubernetes environment.
 This can be done by following the [deployment tutorial](https://charmhub.io/topics/canonical-observability-stack/tutorials/install-microk8s).
 It is needed to offer the endpoints of the COS relations.
 The [offers-overlay](https://github.com/canonical/cos-lite-bundle/blob/main/overlays/offers-overlay.yaml) can be used, and this step is shown on the COS tutorial.

-Once COS is deployed, we can find the offers from the Kafka model.
+Once COS is deployed, we can find the offers from the Apache Kafka model.
 To do that, switch back to the kafka model:

 ```shell
 juju switch <kafka_model_name>